> > >

 The ILR Solution

-Every aspect of this program is built upon a firm foundation of empirically supported research.
+This program is built upon a firm foundation of empirically supported research.
 These approaches provide significant, lasting results for individuals from all walks of life.

 The ILR program places you at the center of an expanding framework of life domains.
 The more you explore each domain, the clearer your trajectory becomes.
 At the end of the path are the ultimate rewards: self-actualization and an enhanced drive for life.

-How can this program help me?
+How will this program help me?

 The hardest part of self-development is making the conscious decision to begin.
 Often, we live so long within a certain framework that change may even feel threatening.
 We are taught to think in absolutes.
 Change implies something is wrong, and if we acknowledge that, it could mean that we are wrong, in our totality.